bagit-profiles/bagit-profiles-specification/README.md

 Inclusion of `Contact-Name,` `Contact-Phone` and `Contact-Email,` as [defined in the BagIt spec](https://tools.ietf.org/html/rfc8493#page-10), is not required but is encouraged.

-2. `Bag-Info`:
+2. `Tags`:

+*(Added in [`v2.0`])*

+A list of tag definitions, each of which describes requirements, constraints, and/or help text associated with a tag that may be present in the bag.
+Each tag definition may include the following parameters:

+    * "tagName" [required] is the name of the tag.
+E.g. "Source-Organization"
+    * "tagFile" [required] is the path of the file in which the tag appears.
+This path is relative to the root of the bag.
+For example, "bag-info.txt" or "custom-tags/custom.txt".
-	Specifies which tags are required, etc. in `bag-info.txt`.
-Each tag definition takes three optional parameters: 1) "required" is true or false (default false) and indicates whether or not this tag is required.
-2) "values" is a list of acceptable values.
+    * "required" is true or false (default false) and indicates whether or not this tag is required.
+    * "values" is a list of acceptable values.
 If empty, any value is accepted.
-3) "repeatable" is true or false (default true) and indicates whether or not this tag can be repeated in `bag-info.txt`.
+    * "repeatable" is true or false (default true) and indicates whether or not this tag can be repeated in the file.
+    * "help" is free-form text to assist bag creators in understanding what information is expected to be supplied as the tag's value.

-	Implementers may define in the Bag-Info section of their profile whatever tags their application requires, i.e., tags defined here are not limited to the 'reserved metadata element names' identified in the BagIt spec.
+	Implementers may define in the Tags section of their profile whatever tags their application requires, i.e., tags defined here are not limited to the 'reserved metadata element names' identified in the BagIt spec.

-	The tag `BagIt-Profile-Identifier` is always required, but SHOULD NOT be listed under `Bag-Info` in the profile.
+All required tags must be listed in the Tags list.
+If a tag in the list is required, the tag file containing that tag is also required to exist in a valid bag.

 3. `Manifests-Required`: LIST

 	Each manifest type in LIST is required.
 The list contains the type of manifest (not the complete filename), e.g. `["sha1", "md5"]`.

+4. `Manifests-Allowed`: LIST

+*(Added in [`v2.0`])*

+   Each manifest type in the list may be present in the bag.
+If `Manifests-Required` is empty, a valid bag must include at least one payload manifest from the `Manifests-Allowed` list.

-4. `Allow-Fetch.txt`: `true`|`false`
+5. `Allow-Fetch.txt`: `true`|`false`

 	A fetch.txt file is allowed within the bag.
 Default: `true`

-5. `Serialization`: `forbidden`|`required`|`optional`
+6. `Serialization`: `forbidden`|`required`|`optional`

 	Allow, forbid or require serialization of Bags.
 Default is `optional`.

-6. `Accept-Serialization`: LIST
+7. `Accept-Serialization`: LIST

 	A list of MIME types acceptable as serialized formats.
 E.g. "application/zip".
 If serialization has a value of required or optional, at least one value is needed.
 If serialization is forbidden, this has no meaning.

+8. `Deserialization-Match-Required`: `true` | `false`

+*(Added in [`v2.0`])*

+   If this is true, a serialized bag must deserialize to a directory whose name matches the name of the serialized bag, minus the file extension.
+For example, `bagOfPhotos.tar` would have to deserialize to a single directory called `bagOfPhotos`.
+The default value for this option is `false`.

-7. `Accept-BagIt-Version`: LIST
+9. `Accept-BagIt-Version`: LIST

 	A list of BagIt version numbers that will be accepted.
 At least one version number is required.
 All version numbers MUST be UTF-8 encoded strings.